Homotopy momentum sections on multisymplectic manifolds: Conclusion and discussion

 \subsection{Acknowledgments}

-The authors would like to thank Alan Weinstein and Marco Zambon for useful discussion.
-This work was supported by the research promotion program for acquiring grants in-aid for scientific research(KAKENHI) in Ritsumeikan university.
+The authors would like to thank Aliaksandr Hancharuk, Sylvain Lavau, Thomas Strobl, Alan Weinstein and Marco Zambon for useful discussion and comments.
+This work was supported by the research promotion program for acquiring grants in-aid for scientific research(KAKENHI) in Ritsumeikan university and JSPS KAKENHI Grant Number 22K03323.